 Coordinates: 40.4183306°N, -3.7141694° W

-On Puerta del Sol, there is the oldest building in the classic French style - the Post Office, the tower of which is decorated with an ancient clock that notifies the whole country with its striking about the beginning of the New Year.
+The Post Office is the oldest building in the classic French style, the tower of which is decorated with an ancient clock that notifies the whole country with its striking about the beginning of the New Year.

 The statue "The Bear and the Strawberry Tree" (1967) has a great symbolic meaning, as the image of the bear and the strawberry tree adorns the coat of arms of Madrid.
 The stone and bronze statue is 4 meters high and weighs 20 tons.